Alfredo-cv33/Alfredo-cv33/README.md

-process for test like ICT3070 (In-Circuit Test), Teradyne, support to line manufactory resolution of different issue, I use measuring devices like multimeter and knowledge in board diagnostic for validate the possible problems about the equipment in the case that the test is failure, prevention actions y and corrective maintenance
+process for test like ICT3070 (In-Circuit Test), Teradyne, support to line manufactory resolution of different issue, I use measuring devices like multimeter and knowledge in board diagnostic for validate the possible problems about the equipment in the case that test is failure, prevention actions and corrective maintenance

 Domain in different measuring devices like oscilloscope, spectrum analyzer, X-ray (Dage) multimeter, signal generator, power supply, knowledge in radiofrequency (RF)